kyma-project/busola/docs/extensibility/form-section.md

 #### Scalar values

-When array items are scalars instead of objects a child still has to be provided with the path `[]`, no header with the field title is then rendered in the resulting table.
+When array items are scalars instead of objects, a child still has to be provided with the path `[]`; no header with the field title is then rendered in the resulting table.

 ```yaml
 - path: spec.services